-If it's a running machine you are after, then the JTX Sprint-7 is our top recommendation – it's in our best treadmills roundup.
+If it's a running machine you are after, then the JTX Sprint-7 is our top recommendation – it's in our best treadmills roundup for a reason.
 Not only does it feature a cushioned deck for protecting your joints when jogging, sprinting or running, but it features a range of pre-set programmes and adjustable incline for simulating uphill running.

 When in use

 Boasting easy to use buttons and a seven-inch display, this running machine allows you to adjust speed and incline settings safely, without the need to look down.
 You can also use this machine for heart rate training, as well as tracking time, pulse, speed, incline, distance and calories burnt.
-There are 43 workout programs at different intensities for you to enjoy, and a 15 per cent incline (at 15 levels) to really make you work up a sweat.
-Use the free tablet holder for watching Netflix while working out, or, Kinomap allows you to run stunning routes from all over the world, inside your home.
+There are 43 workout programmes at different intensities for you to enjoy, and a 15 per cent incline (at 15 levels) to really make you work up a sweat.
+Use the free tablet holder for watching Netflix while working out, or, Kinomap (a sort of virtual reality screen) allows you to run stunning routes from all over the world, inside your home.

 In terms of size, the running deck of this machine measures 145cm long by 51cm wide.
 It measures 179cm in length by 88cm wide and 159cm high when in use.
 This machine folds to be only 120cm long and it has wheels for easy moving.
 It has a maximum speed of 20kph, and it's powered by a 3 horsepower motor.
 With a black diamond running belt, it's super durable, even if you are planning on using it every single day – black diamond belts are designed to last up to 50 per cent longer than standard options.